 The competition is now closed for submissions.

-The Association of Illustrators (AOI) in partnership with London Transport Museum (LTM), is delighted to announce that submissions are now open for The Prize for Illustration 2017.
+The Association of Illustrators (AOI) in partnership with London Transport Museum (LTM), is delighted to announce The Prize for Illustration 2017.

 We are surrounded 24/7 by sound in our cities.
 It shapes our experiences and our moods.
 Whether it’s the sound of people going about their daily lives – living, working, visiting or enjoying cultural, sporting or musical activities – or the sounds of nature within the city, the exhibition will show the artist’s relationship with sound, heard within the environment of a city context.